-The Conservation Reserve Program (CRP) helps America’s farmers, ranchers, and forest owners to voluntarily conserve environmentally sensitive land.
+The Conservation Reserve Program helps America’s farmers, ranchers, and forest owners to voluntarily conserve environmentally sensitive land.
 Introduced in the 1985 Farm Bill, CRP once supported 37 million acres devoted to conserving soil, water, and wildlife habitat.
-But Congress has reduced the size of the program to just 24 million acres in the current Farm Bill, and today the U.S. Department of Agriculture (USDA) is turning down thousands of CRP applications from those who want to enroll millions of acres of private land in conservation.
+But Congress reduced the size of the program to just 24 million acres in the 2014 Farm Bill, causing the U.S. Department of Agriculture to turn down thousands of CRP applications from those who want to enroll millions of acres of private land in conservation.
 Habitat loss continues to be one of the greatest threats to hunting and fishing in this country, so this loss of CRP lands could pose a terrible risk for upland birds, waterfowl, deer, sage grouse, and freshwater fish.

 CRP’s impact on water quality is especially notable.
 Through smart land management decisions, like the installation of waterway buffers, CRP protects more than 170,000 stream miles with trees and grasses.
 This improvement means cleaner drinking water and better fish habitat near CRP fields and downstream.